5 Tips for efficient Hive queries with Hive Query Language

 - Data Processing (Bucket Map Join and Parallel execution)

-    The example data set to demonstrate Hive query language optimization
+This example data set demonstrates Hive query language optimization.

 Example Hive TABLESAMPLE on bucketed tables

 Tip 4: Block Sampling Similarly, to the previous tip, we often want to sample data from only one table to explore queries and data.
 In these cases we may not want to go through bucketing the table or we have the need to sample the data more randomly (independent from the hashing of a bucketing column) or at decreasing granularity.

 Block sampling provides a powerful syntax to define various ways of sampling the data in a table with the TABLESAMPLE statement.
 We can use it to sample a certain percentage, number of bytes, or rows of the data.
 We can use the sampling to approximate information like average distance between origin and destination of our itineraries.

 A query using 1% of the data using TABLESAMPLE(1 PERCENT) on a large table will give us a near perfect answer and use up to only a hundredth of the resource and return the result one to two magnitudes faster.
 In exploratory work or for metrics this approach can be extremely efficient and effective alternative to processing all of the data.
 The beauty of this solution is that we can scale the sample size with our data size.
 If we were to explore at Tera- or Petabytes of data we could sample a fraction of percent and get the same actionable information in minutes or less which would otherwise take hours to receive.

 Tip 5: Parallel Execution Hadoop can execute map reduce jobs in parallel and several queries executed on Hive make automatically use of this parallelism.
 However, single, complex Hive queries commonly are translated to a number of map reduce jobs that are executed by default sequentially.
 Often though some of a query’s map reduce stages are not interdependent and could be executed in parallel.